Frequently Asked Questions

 How should I bring my work to the Symposium?

-We recommend that you bring your work on a CD-ROM as well as on a USB flash drive/memory stick/USB key, in case the USB is rejected by our computers.
+We recommend that you bring your work on a USB flash drive/memory stick as well as having a copy available through a cloud storage service, in case the USB is rejected by the computer.
 Note that if you are borrowing a laptop from the SMRS for your paper, only Microsoft PowerPoint 2007 software will be automatically provided.
 If you need other software and cannot bring your own laptop, please contact us as soon as possible.

 Receptions and Exhibitions